Birmingham Funeral Home Negligence Lawyers | Belt, Bruner & Barnett P.C.

 Courts and juries also recognize the impact such actions can have on the families in an already difficult and stressful time.
 Funeral home negligence can leave disastrous marks on the psyche of family members whose last recollection of their loved ones will be negative and disheartening.

-Alabama Funeral Home Negligence Liability
+Funeral Home Negligence Liability in Birmingham, AL

 If it can be proven that the actions of the funeral home were intentional, punitive damages are also possible.
 Intent can also be proven through gross negligence in certain circumstances.
 Punitive damages allow for enhanced damages and serve to punish the defendant for their actions.

-Who Can Sue for Damages?
+Who Can Sue for Damages for Funeral Home Negligence in Birmingham?

 Courts permit recovery for funeral home negligence to family members who have knowledge of the services that were performed improperly.
 Alabama law is vague as to the specifics of what individuals are permitted to bring a cause of action for damages.
 The list of possible parties could include: